bmwcarit/ramses-composer-docs/advanced/external_references/README.md

 Now we build our scene using the imported resources.
 Add a Node and a MeshNode as its child.
 Assign the imported material and mesh to the MeshNode.
 You should see a distorted piece of road in the Preview.
 Adjust the scaling as shown in the picture to match the scale of the other objects we are going to import shortly.
-Finally, rotate the Node up to -89° on the X-axis, this should put the road flat on the ground where it belongs.
-At -90° you can only see black because you're right infront of the profile of the street.
+In order to see the street correctly in the Preview you might want to move the camera a bit up and rotate it downwards.

 Note that mesh and material drop-down boxes show the project name after the resource name for External References.
 This is true for all reference properties to external objects, to help you